 Certificate in International School Counselling - AVAILABLE NOW

-This comprehensive course is currently being developed for counsellors, therapists, and psychologists who are interested in international school counseling.
+This comprehensive course is for international school counselors, or for counsellors, therapists, and psychologists who are interested in international school counseling.

 It is appropriate for both counsellors who are new to international schools and for seasoned international school counselors.
 It is a very thorough course, which will help counselors to hit the ground running in their schools, and will set them apart during the recruitment process.